alienlebarge/alienlebargech-v3/src/pages/styleguide.md

 The `blockquote` element represents a section that is being quoted from another source.

+> 1996 was a different time.
+The Spice Girl’s “Wannabe” was in anti-shock discmans everywhere, and the most common network connection was 56k dial-up modems.
+So of course the original developers had a smaller performance budget to work with, and the site is much lighter.
+Fair enough - so how long did it take to load the original Space Jam site back then?

+If you wish to add a citation, enclose it within a `<figure>` tag:

 > Life is too short to not have fun; we are only here for a short time compared to the sun and the moon and all that.
 > — Coolio